Coronavirus Update: Online Dispute Resolution (ODR) during lockdown

 Park Square Barristers is able to offer secure uploading and storage of documents and a variety of video conferencing services.
 Parties are welcome to agree their own platform, with Zoom.us being PSQB’s preferred option.
 Zoom.us is easy to use and packed with features so that a virtual mediation will run just as smoothly as it would have face to face.

 As well as qualified mediators, PSQB has a number of deputy district judges, Recorders (Civil and Family) and a Deputy High Court judge, all able to apply their judicial experience to cases across the whole range of complexities and values.

 PSQB’s online dispute resolution services can be accessed by solicitors or directly by members of the public.

 We have a very competitive package as well as the flexibility to tailor what you want to individual requirements.
 For clients who need certainty and their dispute resolving, with help

 From experienced individuals, it could make perfect sense to mediate or arbitrate a dispute – clients can then put it behind them.

 Meet the Team

-Richard was called to the bar in 1997 and appointed a Recorder (Civil) in 2019.
+Richard was called to the bar in 1997, appointed a Recorder (Civil) in 2019 and is an accredited mediator with the Civil Mediation Council (2021).
 He is able to undertake early neutral evaluations (ENE) and mediations in all areas of Civil law, particularly personal injury and clinical negligence.
 He is a former contributor to Butterworth’s Personal Injury Litigation Service and is ranked in the top tier of the Legal 500 directory and also Chambers and Partners.
 He has a interest in developing ODR (online dispute resolution).
 Read full profile.